UrpoKo/ALGetReservedObjects/README.md

 # ALGetReservedObjects
-Visual Studio Code Extension for AL developers to find out the reserved object numbers of an AL project or workspace.
+Visual Studio Code Extension for AL developers to find out the reserved object numbers of an AL project or workspace and easier OnPremises license assignation.

 # Usage
 This extension can be executed from the F1 or Ctrl-Shift-P menu with command